 - I have no other work-related commitments that conflict with this research during the grant period.

-- I have not received a BMCC Faculty Development Grant for the 2017-2018 or 2018-2019 Cycles.
-List of previously founded projects can be found here.
+- I have not received a BMCC Faculty Development Grant for the 2021-2022 or 2022-2023 Cycles (the cycles correspond with fiscal years).

-- Abstract (100 words) describing the project.
+- Abstract describing the project (100 words).